 While the prices of some goods are more expensive than in the US, there is often a very valid reason for this.
 Every item sold in Cayman has to be imported either by air or sea; then, Customs charge duty on (most) items at 20% (to retailers) or 22% (to the general public).
 This duty is calculated based on the value of the goods, the shipping costs, as well as the insurance charged.
 The items are then displayed in stores that pay higher electricity bills than the US and some also have to pay work permit fees.

 Also note that many online retailers may not ship to Cayman and if they do, shipping costs will be high, therefore it is a good idea to consider using a freight forwarder who will provide you with an address in the US and will then forward the package to Cayman.
-Many of the freight forwards in the Moving to Cayman chapter can help to ship your packages, but Sta-Mar provides great rates for even the smallest of packages.

 Please keep in mind that some items cannot be imported into Cayman due to certain laws.
 For example, all items that depict the cannabis plant are prohibited from entering the Island.
 However, de-hulled hemp seeds can be bought at Kirk Market because they do not depict cannabis leaf imagery.

 See the Shipping to Cayman page for other considerations and companies that offer freight forwarding.